 Kuala Terengganu is the capital of Terengganu.
 It occupies a promontory jutting into the South China Sea and is flanked by the estuary of Sungai Terengganu.
 The city is a microcosm of Malaysia’s economic history: fishing village strikes oil and rapid modernity ensues.
 In just a few years this once sleepy town has been inextricably altered.
-Land reclamation and development of the waterfront has seen the creation of attractive parks and parades plus a modern harbour that boasts one of Asia's biggest drawbridges.
+Land reclamation and development of the waterfront has seen the creation of attractive parks and parades plus a modern harbour that has one of Asia's biggest drawbridges.
 Despite the rapid modernisation Kuala Terengganu retains plenty of charm.
-Here you'll find one of eastern Peninsular Malaysia’s prettiest and most interesting Chinatowns, and old kampong-style stilt-houses can be still be found just across the river.
+Here you'll find one of eastern Peninsular Malaysia’s prettiest and most interesting Chinatowns, and old kampong-style stilt-houses can still be found just across the river.
 With seafood-heavy local cuisine and good transport links, it's definitely worth spending a day or two in Kuala Terengganu in between the islands and jungles.

 These are our favorite local haunts, touristy spots, and hidden gems throughout Kuala Terengganu.